tersesystems/echopraxia-plusakka/README.md

 object HelloWorldFieldBuilder extends HelloWorldFieldBuilder
 ```

 Akka Typed incorporates the context through behaviors, using a context.
-This context is added to `context.log` as MDC, but you can add it directly as context fields to the logger using `withFields`.
-This is call by name, so you can optimize it by freezing it in `Behaviors.setup`:
+This context is added to `context.log` as MDC, but you can add it directly as context to the logger using `withActorContext`, which is a type enrichment method you can add with `import akka.echopraxia.actor.typed.Implicits._`:

 ```scala
 package example